mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 When a client connects, the router selects a server based upon the router configuration and current server load, but the single created connection is fixed and will not be changed for the duration of the session.
-If the connection between MaxScale and the server breaks, the connection can not be re-established and the session will be closed.
+If the connection between MaxScale and the server breaks, the connection cannot be re-established and the session will be closed.
 The fact that the server is fixed when the client connects also means that routing hints are ignored.